Cloud Seeding Experiment in Idaho

 Liquid Propane (Wikipedia): Read

-NOTE: Petition managers often send additional messages, but you can 1) Sign anonymously and 2) Unsubscribe from follow-up messages.Silver Iodide (Wikipedia): Read
+NOTE: Petition managers often send additional messages, but you can 1) Sign anonymously and 2) Unsubscribe from follow-up messages.🆕 Resolution 2025-16 “Condemn and Ban Weather Modification, Solar Geoengineering, and Any Other Polluting Atmospheric Intervention and Operation Within the Borders of the State of Idaho” (Idaho GOP 2025 Winter Meeting Resolution, pages 51-55): Read

 SWE (Snow Water Equivalency): Read